Home » What Is Promethazine, and How Can It Be Abused?

 WHAT IS PROMETHAZINE?

+Promethazine is a generic first-generation antihistamine used to treat nausea, vomiting, motion sickness, and allergic conditions.
 Promethazine is only available in generic form.
 There are no branded versions of promethazine.

-Belonging to a class of medications known as phenothiazines.
-This category of drugs is typically used to treat serious emotional and mental disorders like schizophrenia or other psychotic disorders.
+Belonging to a class of medications known as phenothiazines, this category of drugs is typically used to treat serious emotional and mental disorders like schizophrenia or other psychotic disorders.
 Additionally, phenothiazines are used to control nausea and vomiting.
 Occasionally, phenothiazines are used to treat moderate or severe pain in hospitalized patients.

 Promethazine has a mechanism of action that inhibits the release of histamine.
 Histamine is a substance naturally produced in the body when you are exposed to pollen, mold, dander, or other allergens.